Post: 12 HR Data Security Strategies to Prevent Breaches in 2026

 - Gartner research consistently identifies excessive user privileges as a top contributing factor to data exposure incidents.

-- Automate access revocation as part of your offboarding workflow — manual processes miss the 47-day gaps that become breach entry points.
+- Automate access revocation as part of your offboarding workflow — manual processes leave gaps that become breach entry points.

 3. Mandate Multi-Factor Authentication on All HR Systems